ethirajsrinivasan/binaryscripts.github.io/_posts/rails/2024-11-16-secure-authentication-authorization-ruby-on-rails.md

 excerpt: "Learn how to implement secure authentication and authorization mechanisms in Ruby on Rails applications using best practices, tools like Devise, and role-based access control."
 ---

-#### Introduction: The Need for Secure Authentication and Authorization
+: The Need for Secure Authentication and Authorization

 In today's web applications, securing user data and managing access control are critical components of application development.
 With Ruby on Rails, you can leverage built-in features and powerful gems to implement robust authentication and authorization systems.
 This guide covers advanced techniques, tools like **Devise** and **Pundit**, and best practices to ensure your application is secure.